Tobacco and Vapes Act 2026

-The Tobacco and Vapes Bill is a proposed parliamentary bill aimed at promoting public health by reducing tobacco use in the United Kingdom.
-This bill introduces a series of measures designed to phase out the sale of tobacco products for future generations, particularly targeting individuals born on or after 1 January 2009.
+The Tobacco and Vapes Act 2026 (c.
+18) is an act of the Parliament of the United Kingdom to promote public health by reducing tobacco use in the United Kingdom.
+This act introduces a series of measures designed to phase out the sale of tobacco products for future generations, particularly targeting individuals born on or after 1 January 2009.
 It establishes a framework for regulating the sale, display, and advertising of tobacco and vaping products, thereby addressing the associated health risks.

-The bill passed its three readings in the House of Commons between November 2024 and March 2025.
-If approved in the House of Lords, the age restrictions on tobacco sales will take effect on 1 January 2027.
-Additional rules and details will be determined later through further legislation.
+The bill passed its three readings in the House of Commons between November 2024 and March 2025, and three in the House of Lords between March 2025 and March 2026.
+Following Royal Assent on 29 April 2026, the age restrictions on tobacco sales will take effect on 1 January 2027.
+According to the Associated Press, the UK now has the toughest anti-smoking measures in the world since New Zealand’s similar law was repealed in 2022.

 Background

 On 4 October 2023, at the Conservative Party conference in Manchester, Prime Minister Rishi Sunak announced his intention to phase out cigarette smoking in the UK by raising the minimum age to purchase cigarettes from 18 each year, every year until eventually no person can legally buy cigarettes.
 A similar proposal was made by the Labour Party earlier that year.

 Plans for the Tobacco and Vapes Bill, legislation implementing such a ban, were announced in the King's Speech during the 2023 State Opening of Parliament.
 The bill passed its first reading on 20 March 2024 and its second reading on 16 April 2024, with MPs allowed a whip-free vote on the matter.
 However the decision to call a summer 2024 general election meant that Parliament was dissolved and the legislation did not pass through Parliament.
 The newly elected government announced in July 2024 they would re-introduce these measures in the first session of the new parliament.

 On 24 October 2024, the government announced a ban on the sale of single-use vapes, effective from June 2025, in an effort to address environmental concerns and the rising prevalence of vaping among children.

-On 5 November 2024, the government introduced the Tobacco and Vapes Bill, aiming to protect public health and reduce the harm caused by smoking.
-The bill proposed measures to phase out tobacco sales for those under 15, extend the indoor smoking ban to outdoor areas and introduce stricter regulations on vaping, including a ban on vape advertising and limitations on flavours and packaging.